 The initial validation of the partial internal model was performed in 2015 and it is to be repeated at regular 5-year intervals beginning from the regulatory approval of the model.
-The scope of the initial validation program includes the review of all sub-models and all model components: coverage and use, model structure and methodology, data, model parameterisation, computational processes and results testing, model-specific governance.
+Accordingly, a comprehensive re-validation took place during 2020.
+The scope of the initial validation or re-validation program includes the review of all sub-models and all model components: coverage and use, model structure and methodology, data, model parameterisation, computational processes and results testing, model-specific governance.
 The initial validation program also includes a non-model specific part, covering model governance, use test, data quality management, profit and loss attribution, calibration standards and compliance with partial internal model requirements.